 In 1985, Chicago Mayor Harold Washington asked the Civic Committee to evaluate the fiscal health of the City.
 More than 70 business leaders came together on a pro bono basis to study the budget, evaluate long-range financial prospects and find ways of strengthening the City’s bottom line through improved operations.
 But the City also needed help implementing the recommended reforms.
 The Civic Committee organized the Financial Research and Advisory Committee (FRAC) to bring private-sector expertise on a pro bono basis to the cause.
 The initiative was such a resounding success that the group soon undertook additional projects.
 The scope of FRAC’s work eventually expanded beyond the operational reform recommendations in 1985, and FRAC took on some of the broader challenges of governmental and municipal management.

 In 2005, FRAC formally changed its name to the Civic Consulting Alliance.
 The name change reflects both the wider range of issues the organization takes on today and our unique approach to working with pro bono partners.
-Over the past ten years, Civic Consulting Alliance has invested more than $125 million in pro bono resources in the areas that matter most to our region: growing an economy that works for everyone, elevating our education system, and building safer communities.
+Since 2006, Civic Consulting Alliance has marshalled nearly $175 million in collaborative pro bono investments in the areas that matter most to our region: growing an economy that works for everyone, elevating our education system, and building safer communities.

 RICHARD M. DALEY

 SECRETARY SHAUN DONOVAN